 FanPosts are the best way to present your own long-form ideas and get feedback on them.
 The general rule of thumb is this: If you have an opinion that is over 400 words, make it a FanPost.
 Doing so will mean that all that time you spent writing won't get buried in a busy comments section.
 Most FanPosts will even get promoted to Covering the Corner's front page and on our Facebook and Twitter pages as well.

-On the other hand, FanShots are great if you see something Cleveland-related happen elsewhere on the Internet.
-If a player posts something funny on Twitter, or you find an interesting video (probably of Trevor Bauer doing something with a drone), it is easy to throw it in a FanShot to bring it to the attention of countless other baseball fans.
+On the other hand, FanShots are great if you see something Guardians-related happen elsewhere on the Internet.
+If a player posts something funny on Twitter, or you find an interesting video, it is easy to throw it in a FanShot to bring it to the attention of countless other baseball fans.

 Covering the Corner on social media